Q: What is Amazon WorkSpaces?

 Q: What does a user need to use an Amazon Workspace?

-A user needs to have an Amazon WorkSpace provisioned for them, and a broadband Internet connection.
-To use an Amazon WorkSpaces client application to access their WorkSpace, they will need a supported client device (PC, Mac, Linux, iPad, Kindle Fire, or Android tablet), and an Internet connection with TCP ports 443 & 4172, and UDP port 4172 open.
+A: A user needs to have an Amazon WorkSpace provisioned for them, and a broadband Internet connection.
+To use an Amazon WorkSpaces client application to access their WorkSpace, they will need a supported client device (PC, Mac, Linux, iPad, Kindle Fire, or Android tablet), and an Internet connection with opened TCP ports 443 & either 4172 for PCoIP or 4195 for WSP, and UDP port 4172 for PCoIP or 4195 for WSP.

 Q: Once users connect to their Amazon WorkSpace can they personalize it with their favorite settings?